heatherhutchinson211/MechaCar_Statistical_Analysis/README.md

 -Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 Considering the data provided, the R-squared value signifies an effective prediction of mpg of the MechaCar.
-Still, there may be other factors that would contribute to the mog of the car, that were not included in the dataset.
+Still, there may be other factors that would contribute to the mpg of the car, that were not included in the dataset.

 ## Summary Statistics on Suspension Coil